Mum gives birth to NZ's first quadruplets in four years, stay-at-home dad 'coping'

 Fraternal siblings Esther (1.024kg), Lucy (1.461kg), Jonathan (1.647kg) and Oliver (1.316kg) were born in that order at Wellington Regional Hospital over a 15-minute period from about 2pm.

-The babies were premature, 31 weeks and one day to specific, and birthed via a planned caesarean section.
+The babies were premature, 31 weeks and one day to be specific, and birthed via a planned caesarean section.
 There were no complications and the four are now being cared for on ventilators in the neonatal intensive care unit of the hospital.

 Joanne says her first concern when she heard she was having quadruplets was that she'd have to think of four suitable names.